 DFS Meise Olympia 18 hours and 52 minutes in the air.

 1 May Deutsche Lufthansa AG closed down the service between Trondheim and Tromsø.

-4 May The last Deutsche Lufthansa AG flight departed from Oslo/Fornebu bound for Germany.
+8 May The last Deutsche Lufthansa AG flight departed from Oslo/Fornebu -Kristiansand/Kjevik - Flensburg (Germany).